splunk-soar-connectors/misp/README.md

 Type: **generic**
 Read only: **False**

 This action first creates an event, then adds attributes to that event.
-Parameters urls, domains, source_ips, dest_ips, source_emails, dest_emails accept comma-separated values
+To add attributes use the json parameter (Refer the documentation for more details).

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS